ErikFortune/fgv/libraries/ts-json/docs/ts-json.ijsonconverteroptions.usemultivaluetemplatenames.md

 ## IJsonConverterOptions.useMultiValueTemplateNames property

-If true and if both template variables and a context derivation function is available, then properties which match the multi-value name pattern will be expanded.
-Default matches useNameTemplates.
+If `true` and if both template variables and a context derivation function is available, then properties which match the multi-value name pattern will be expanded.
+Default matches [useNameTemplates](./ts-json.ijsonconverteroptions.usenametemplates.md)<!-- -->.

-Default is true unless extendVars is explicitly set to undefined.
+Default is `true` unless [extendVars](./ts-json.ijsonconverteroptions.extendvars.md) is explicitly set to `undefined`<!-- -->.

 **Signature:**